SanSantas/IndyJones/README.md

 `Space*** array = new Space ** [rows];`

+Another notable achievement comes from instantiating the Indiana character object on line 53 of game.cpp, allowing for a single line of code that is simply

+`Indiana Jones;`

 Use Indy's items to get the golden idol without dying.

 Includes an intermediately sophisticated GNU makefile.